Procedural-Tim/Procedural-Life/README.md

 ## Trouble Shooting

+- There is a debug flag in core, right now it's hardcoded to off.
+Flip it on to get extra logging on generation for debugging purposes.
 - There is no overwrite protection, if you name two things the same thing they may stomp on each other
 - Case matters